 They have salmon-light pink flowers instead of red flowers.
 They are more difficult to find because they are native to Central America; they also need a warm climate in order to thrive.

 Salvia elegans or Golden delicious Pineapple Sage

 It is a type of pineapple sage that can grow up to 3 feet tall.
-It also has red flowers, although they seem brighter than the regular pineapple sage.
+It also has bright red flowers, although they seem brighter than the regular pineapple sage.

 Honey Melon Pineapple Sage

 It is one of the smallest pineapple sage; it has an orange and red flower, although it is not as bright as the other types.
-Honey melon sage will bloom earlier on in the summer, and they require plenty of water throughout their growing stages.
+Honey melon sage will bloom earlier on in the late summer, and they require plenty of water throughout their growing stages.